CyVerse-learning-materials/learning-materials-home/tools_and_apps.rst

     * - |Creating and Running Docker Containers|
       - Discovery Environment, VICE, Atmosphere
       - A short guide to Docker and creating your own containerized applications.
+    * - |DE tool integration|
+      - Discovery Environment, VICE
+      - A quick start guide to integrating different types of tools in Discovery Environment.

 ----